Oxybutynin: 7 things you should know

 1. How it works

 - Oxybutynin relaxes smooth muscle in the bladder wall.
 This increases the urine-holding capacity of the bladder, decreases bladder contractions, and delays the initial desire to empty the bladder.
 Oxybutynin does this by blocking the release of acetylcholine, a chemical transmitter responsible for muscle contraction within the bladder.

 - Oxybutynin belongs to the class of medicines known as anticholinergics (also known as antimuscarinics).

 - Oxybutynin decreases both the urgency and frequency of urination.

-- Helps with bladder control in people with overactive bladder, urinary incontinence or with urinary leakage.
+- Helps with bladder control in people with an overactive bladder, urinary incontinence or with urinary leakage.

 - Available as a normal release tablet, an extended-release tablet, an oral solution, a transdermal patch, and a transdermal gel.